lycheegirl/PlatypusScript/README.md

 ![Hacker Platypus can't hurt you](images/platypus.png)
+<sub>Image my Gemini because I can't draw and I'm too cheap to pay someone for a throwaway image</sub>

 Inspired on the (in)famous DuckyScript but I wanted to do stuff over Ethernet and GPI too so I wrote an interpretter from scratch to accommodate the new functionality.